equalitie/ouinet/README.md

 first need to know the *injector endpoint* and *credentials* (if needed), and a *distributed cache index*.
-These use to be respectively an IP address and port (for testing, otherwise an I2P peer identity), a `<USER>:<PASSWORD>` string, and an IPNS ID.
+These use to be respectively an IP address and port (for testing, otherwise an I2P peer identity), a `<USER>:<PASSWORD>` string, and a BEP44 public key.

 You need to configure the Ouinet client to use the aforementioned parameters.
 If you have a local build, create a copy of the `repos/client` repository